UCSD Physics Tutorial Center

 The tutors get asked questions for many different courses, and they may not be familiar with your specific course.
 In order to help you, a tutor may ask you about what has been covered in your lecture or what you've done in lab.

 Other Resources from the Physics Department

 Lab related questions

-Physics 1 series Lab TA Coordinators (LTACs) hold quarterly office hours in Mayer Hall Addition room 3526.
-Please see your lab TritonEd page for office hour times.
+Physics 1 and 2 series Lab TA Coordinators (LTACs) hold their own office hours.
+Check your lab course page for details.